Use Azure OpenAI without keys

 Configure environment variables

-To connect to Azure OpenAI, your code needs to know your resource endpoint, and may need additional environment variables.
+To connect to Azure OpenAI, your code needs to know your resource endpoint, and may need other environment variables.

 Install Azure Identity client library